The (Sad) Pina Colada Hunt in San Juan

 My last stop was at La Verguenza, which is a bar.
 They serve their pina colada with whipped cream on top, which I surprisingly haven’t had before.
 However it was not the most flavourful.
 Again, I was left with disappointment…

 as I was with my hunt for a delicious pina colada.
 I’ve had so many good pina coladas here in the continental U.S. so it was such a bummer that in the country where they’re the “national drink,” they were a let down.
 It’s possible that I was just in the wrong place, and the rest of Puerto Rico is obsessed with the delicious drink of pineapple and rum.
-However I’m going to take a guess and say that’s not the case.
+However I’m going to take a guess and say that’s not the case, and the pina colada is a tourist drink and not a local one.